cwchentw/lightweight-cms/README.md

 # Markdown Content Management System

-mdcms (Markdown Content Management System) is a Markdown-based dynamic website generator powered by PHP.
+mdcms (Markdown Content Management System) is a Markdown-based flat-file CMS powered by PHP.

 ## Warning

-mdcms is still experimental.
+mdcms is still *experimental and evolving*.

 ## Why not another Static Site Generator?